IbrahimMhSaeed/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 When a C program is compiled and executed, it is loaded into memory and divided into **different segments**.
 Each segment has a specific purpose and set of rules (read-only, writable, auto-managed, or manual).
 Understanding this is crucial for debugging, optimization, and preventing issues like segmentation faults.

+Each segment of C code has its own read,write, execute permissions that is set by the operationg system & compiler. if a program tries to access a memory in a way that's not allowed a **Segmentation fault** occurs.

+**Segmentation fault**: common problem causes the program to crash.
+A core dumped file is associated with this fault to help the programmer know the root of the problem.

 ---

 ### 1. Text Segment (Code Section)